-The Antelope Valley Mosquito & Vector Control District recommends that residents need to be vigilant to keep mosquitoes at bay, even though they have not seen any evidence of West Nile Virus in the area this year.
+The Antelope Valley Mosquito & Vector Control District reminds residents to be vigilant to keep mosquitoes at bay.
 "We advise residents to follow the '3 D's of mosquito control'- Drain, Dusk and dawn, and Defend", said District Entomologist Karen Mellor.
 "That means people need to check their property for standing water and drain it, make sure their screens on doors and windows fit properly, and that they use insect repellent when they are outdoors during dusk and dawn."